UAA-EQLNES/ARTF-Data-Receiver/README.md

 ## 2. Configuration

 The default settings used by the data receiver and viewer application are located in the file `default_settings.py`.
-The default settings are for the d emo application that uses dummy data.
+The default settings are for the demo application that uses dummy data.
 Do not edit the file directly.

 Instead create a file called `settings.cfg` in the same directory to override the defaults.